-This PCB assembly receives the output of the oscillator and produces the signals required to drive the inverter assemblies.
+This circuit assembly receives the output of the oscillator and produces the pulse-width-modulated signals required to drive the inverter assemblies.

-3. DISPLAY PCB ASSEMBLY (P/N 126072)
+3. DISPLAY PCB ASSEMBLY (P/N 126072 or 126172)

-This PCB assembly is mounted to the front panel and contains a CPU which drives an LCD for metering, status, diagnostics and alarms.
+This circuit assembly is mounted to the front panel and contains a CPU which drives an LCD for metering, status, diagnostics and alarms.
 Two RS232 serial ports are also available for a remote terminal or modem.